webpack/webpack.js.org/src/content/loaders/cache-loader.md

 edit: https://github.com/webpack-contrib/cache-loader/edit/master/README.md
 repo: https://github.com/webpack-contrib/cache-loader
 ---
-Caches the result of following loaders on disk
+Caches the result of following loaders on disk (default) or in the database

 ## Install